Skip to content

 • DD_VERSION: Application version (optional)

-• DD_TRACE_STARTUP_LOGS: DDtrace logger
+• DD_TRACE_STARTUP_LOGS: DDTrace logger

-• DD_TRACE_DEBUG: DDtrace debug mode
+• DD_TRACE_DEBUG: DDTrace debug mode

-• DD_ENV: Application environment values
+• DD_ENV: Application environment value

 • DD_TAGS: Application tags

-• Inject environment variables via command line
+• Inject environment variables via the command line

 DD_TAGS="project:your_project_name,env=test,version=v1" ddtrace-run python app.py

-# tags is ddtrace configured key-value pairs
+# tags are key-value pairs configured for ddtrace

 [inputs.ddtrace.tags]